open-horizon/examples/edge/services/pi3_streamer/README.md

 apt update && apt install -y horizon-wiotp mosquitto-clients
 ```
 * Make sure the horizon package version shown at the bottom of the above step is "2.17.2" or later

-For the rest of the guide you will not require root privileges, so you may optionally exit now from the root privileged shell you created above.

 * The remaining commands shown in this document expect you to have the following environment variables set in your Linux shell environment.
 Put these into a file, replacing the values that have "my" in them with your own values you recorded in the first section of the document.
 Then source this file in your shell.